Polity is an essential segment of the UPSC syllabus. When it comes to polity, the most recommended book is M Laxmikanth’s ‘Indian Polity’.

 You must study these topics compulsorily as questions will definitely be asked from them.
 The topic ‘Salient features of the Constitution’ is very significant.
 Also important and not to be missed is the Preamble.
 This is crucial for both Mains and Prelims exam.
 The topics Union and Its Territories and Citizenship should be studied.

-Part 2 of Indian Polity by Laxmikant includes the following topics:
+Part 2 of Indian Polity by Laxmikanth includes the following topics:

 - The parliamentary and presidential forms of government: You have to study the differences between them and also the reason why India has a parliamentary form of government.